Understanding Device Health Attestation Intune Device Compliance Check

 • WinPE Enabled

-If you have read till this point, you would now have a better knowledge and clearer understanding of the Device Health Attestation service and its usage with Intune for compliance evaluation.
+If you have read to this point, you should now have a better and clearer understanding of the Device Health Attestation service and its usage with Intune for compliance evaluation.

-If you like this, there is a high chance that you will like my other articles on Intune.
-Do check it out if and when your time permits.
+If you like this, you will likely like my other articles on Intune.
+Please do check them out if and when your time permits.

 Resources